-Due to various qualitative and quantitative factors, Argentina has been designated a hyper-inflationary economy as of the second quarter of 2018 for accounting purposes.
+Due to various qualitative and quantitative factors, Argentina was designated a hyper-inflationary economy in the second quarter of 2018 for accounting purposes.
 As such, the Company has applied IAS 29, Financial Reporting in Hyper-Inflationary Economies to these Consolidated Financial Statements for its Argentinian operating subsidiary.
 These Consolidated Financial Statements are based on the historical cost approach in IAS 29.

 The application of hyperinflation accounting requires restatement of the Argentina subsidiary's non monetary assets and liabilities, shareholders' equity and other comprehensive income items from the transaction date when they were first recognized into the current purchasing power, which reflects a price index current at the end of the reporting period before being included in the Consolidated Financial Statements.
-To measure the impact of inflation on its financial position and results, the Company has elected to use the Retail Price Index (indice de precios al consumidor con cobertuna nacional or "IPC") as recommended by the Government Board of the Argentine Federation of Professional Councils of Economic Sciences ("FACPCE").
+To measure the impact of inflation on its financial position and results, the Company has elected to use the Retail Price Index (indice de precios al consumidor con cobertuna nacional or "IPC") as recommended by the Government Board of the Argentine Federation of Professional Councils of Economic Sciences (FACPCE).

-As a result of the change in the IPC for the year ended December 31, 2020, the Company recognized a net monetary gain within the Argentina subsidiary of \$1,874 (2019 - \$2,887).
-The level of the IPC at December 31, 2020, was 385.9 (2019 - 283.4), which represents an annual increase of 36% (2019 - 54%).
+As a result of the change in the IPC for the year ended December 31, 2021, the Company recognized a net monetary gain within the Argentina subsidiary of \$496 (2020 - \$1,874).
+The level of the IPC at December 31, 2021, was 582.5 (2020 - 385.9), which represents an annual increase of 51% (2020 - 36%).